-The seat of the car consists of two $2\frac{1}{2}'' \times 1\frac{1}{2}'''$ Flexible Plates, overlapped two holes, and it carries at each end a Trunnion.
+The seat of the car consists of two 2\frac{4}" \times 1\frac{4}" Flexible Plates, overlapped two holes, and it carries at each end a Trunnion.
 The 3" Formed Slotted Strips that form the mudguards are supported by Reversed Angle Brackets 2, which are spaced from the Flexible Plate by three Washers.
-The axle consists of two 2" Rods joined by a Rod Connector, and is journalled in the Trunnions.
+The axle consists of two 2" Rods joined by a Rod Connector, and is journalled in the Trunnions

 Each of the horses is built up as follows.
-Four $2\frac{1}{2}$ " Strips are bolted to a U-Section Curved Plate in the positions shown to form the legs, and two $2\frac{1}{2}$ " small radius Curved Strips represent the neck.
+Four 2\frac{1}{2}" Strips are bolted to a U-Section Curved Plate in the positions shown to form the legs, and two 2\frac{1}{2}" small radius Curved Strips represent the neck.
 A Rod is pushed through the centre holes of the U-Section Curved Plates and is supported in the end holes of the shafts.
-Two $3\frac{1}{2}$ " Rods carrying 1" Pulleys at each of their ends are journalled in the end holes of two of the forelegs, and two of the hind-legs of the horses, as shown.
+Two 3\frac{1}{2}" Rods carrying 1" Pulleys at each of their ends are journalled in the end holes of two of the forelegs and two of the horses, as shown.

 The driver's body is made with two Flat Trunnions, which are bolted together and then fitted with $2\frac{1}{2}'' \times \frac{1}{2}''$ Double Angle Strips to represent legs.
-The Bolt that fixes the Cranked Bent Strip to the body holds also a Flat Bracket that supports a $1\frac{1}{4}''$ Disc representing the head.
-An Angle Bracket bolted to the Disc secures a Bush Wheel that has a $\frac{3}{4}'''$ Bolt fixed in its boss by the set-screw.
+The Bolt that fixes the Stepped Bent Strip to the body holds also a Fishplate that supports a Wheel Disc representing the head.
+An Angle Bracket bolted to the Disc secures a Bush Wheel that has a $\frac{3}{4}''$ Bolt fixed in its boss by its screw.

 The whip is a 2" Rod held by Spring Clips in a Double Bracket, and the lash is attached to it by a Cord Anchoring Spring.
-The reins are fastened to the Flat Brackets that form the horses' heads, and also to the Double Bracket to which the whip is fixed.
-Short lengths of Cord fastened to the U-Section Curved Plates represent the horses' tails.
+The reins are fastened to the Fishplates that form the horses' heads, and also to the Double Bracket to which the whip is fixed.
+Short I eights of Cord fastened to the U-Section Curved Plates represent the horses' tails.